WileyWong/sql-tool/README.md

 English | [中文](./README_CN.md)

-A MySQL database client tool built with Electron + Vue 3.
+A MySQL & SQL Server database client tool built with Electron + Vue 3.

 Fully developed with AI assistance.
 I created this because existing database management tools always had some aspects I wasn't satisfied with.
 It will continue to be optimized as issues are discovered during use.